cyrillkuettel/knights-tour/README.md

 I implemented depth-first search, with a backtracking approach.
 I'm currently writing different algorithms to solve the problem of knigh's tour.

 The important key insight was:
 For each step, always visit the square with the _minimum number of onward moves_ first.
 This increases performance tremendously when compared with random selection.
+This is called [Warnsdorff's rule](

 This simple priority queue idea has made all the difference, reducing the total runtime from a 10 seconds to 50ms (!)